evry/open.evry.blog/_posts/2020-01-05-diagram-as-code.md

 </div>

 **NB!** The above diagram is rendered live using the latest version of Mermaid inkluded in this blogpost - just take a look at the source code.

+## Closing Remarks

+While some of these tools mentioned in this post is quit mature at this point we are not happy with the current state of integrating them with other tools in the IaC ecosystem.
+Our wish for 2020 is that some of these integrations will happen!

 Happy diagramming! 😄